-This Zoodle Soup Is Comfort Food Wrapped in a Whole30 Hug
+This Chicken Zoodle Soup Recipe Is Comfort Food Wrapped in a Whole30 Hug

 It’s soup season, and we’re doing it Whole30 style!
 The Whole30 diet emphasizes whole foods and encourages those brave enough to try it to eliminate sugar, alcohol, grains, legumes, soy, and dairy from their regular diet.
 It’s similar to the Paleo diet, but even more restrictive!
 If you’re on the Whole30 bandwagon and looking for a soul-soothing recipe that’s still diet-friendly, you’ve come to the right place.
 Scroll on for a comforting (and healthy) soup recipe that’s sure to be your new favorite.